EI-CoreBioinformatics/mikado/docs/Scoring_files.rst

           :ref:`relevant section <attributes-metrics>` for details.

 .. important:: Starting from Mikado 1 beta 8, it is possible to use metrics with values between 0 and 1 directly as
                scores, without rescaling.
-This feature is available only for metrics whose values naturally lie between 0 and 1, or that are boolean in nature.
+From Mikado 2, it is also possible to treat values that are between 0 and 100 in the same way; Mikado will convert them automatically to be between 0 and 1, internally.
+               It is also possible to instruct Mikado, during scoring, to use certain values as percentages by adding the :code:`percentage = True` for the scoring parameter.

 .. topic:: Available metrics